 We found Schmidt’s outlook to be quite interesting.
-While we can agree the turf war probably does exist in some organizations, the real problem here is probably more to do with our want to build recruiting and HR programs that hold up against competition, fit budgetary constraints and still compliment all the audiences we’re working with (job seekers, candidates and employees).
+While we can agree the turf war probably does exist in some organizations, the real problem here is probably more to do with our want to build recruiting and HR programs that hold up against the competition, fit budgetary constraints and still compliment all the audiences we’re working with (job seekers, candidates, and employees).

-It’s not easy to appeal to such a wide range of people whom all have a different outlook on your company and varying personal goals, but that is why it is so important for recruiting and HR teams to work together.
+It’s not easy to appeal to such a wide range of people who all have a different outlook on your company and varying personal goals, but that is why it is so important for recruiting and HR teams to work together.
 We can’t say it’s all one department’s fault, but we can say each step of the employee lifecycle deserves attention and innovation.

 That’s why organizations are turning to technology in an effort to streamline recruiting efforts like candidate experience to HR initiatives like onboarding and performance management.
 One simply will not succeed without the other and until they work together, one will continuously be working to solve problems caused by the other’s oversights.

-Does your recruitment and HR functions seem disconnected?
+Do your recruitment and HR functions seem disconnected?
 ClearCompany’s talent management technology helps teams and employees gain greater clarity and transparency within their organization.
 Check out our recent post and discover why talent alignment platforms should matter to your company.